 Imagine that we have a table that consists of invoices where every new record is a new invoice.
 Instead of manually typing in the next relevant invoice number, we can use a trigger to tell Ninox to automatically assign an invoice number for us.

-Edit the table (i.e., select the Gear icon and then select Edit fields…) and, in the Edit Table screen, select the Trigger on create field.
+Edit the table (i.e., click the Actions gear icon and then select Edit fields…) and, in the Edit Table screen, select the Trigger on create field.

 The Code Entry screen appears.